 5. For normal weekdays outside Singapore’s June and December school holidays, VEP fees are charged from 2am to 5pm daily, except on Saturdays, Sundays and Singapore Public Holidays.
 During this period, there would be no VEP fee charged if the vehicles drive into Singapore after 5pm on a weekday and leave before 2am the following day.
 VEP fees are not chargeable on Saturdays, Sundays and Singapore Public Holidays.

 7. The daily VEP fees for the subsequent days are chargeable if drivers of foreign-registered cars and motorcycles continue to use or drive their vehicles in Singapore during VEP operating hours, after they have fully utilised the 10 VEP-free days within the same calendar year.
-The existing VEP fee is S$20 a day for cars and S$4 a day for motorcycles.
 The normal toll charges for foreign-registered vehicles will also apply.

 8. For more information, motorists can visit the LTA website at www.lta.gov.sg ‘Roads & Motoring’ ‘Driving Into and Out of Singapore’ ‘Vehicle Entry Permit Fees and Tolls’ or call 1800-CALL LTA (1800-2255 582) if in Singapore, or call 65-62255 582 if calling from other countries.